 After you attend one of the orientation meetings, you’ll have paperwork to fill out.
-Greenville Animal Care is a no-kill shelter, so every bit of funding supports the health and well-being of the animals in residence.
+Greenville Animal Care strives to be a no-kill shelter, so every bit of funding supports the health and well-being of the animals in residence.
 For that reason, the shelter asks that volunteers cover the cost of the required items needed by a child to make this program possible.
-The $25 Volunteer Kit includes a Bucket Brigade t-shirt for your child to wear while volunteering, a name badge, and a bucket for them to decorate that will be used for storage and as a seat.
+The $25 Volunteer Kit includes a Bucket Brigade t-shirt for your child to wear while volunteering, a name badge, and a bucket for them to decorate that they can use for storage and as a seat.

-- Greenville Animal Care often use peanut butter for pet enrichment.
+- Greenville County Animal Care volunteer programs often use peanut butter for pet enrichment.
 If your child has peanut allergies, they cannot guarantee that surfaces will be peanut butter free.

-- This is a drop off volunteer program.
-Parents will be required to drop their child off at the educational building on time.
+- This is a drop-off volunteer program.
+GCAC requires parents to drop their child off at the educational building on time.
 If a volunteer arrives after the group has left to go to the kennels, they will not be able to participate that day